 Another option for this afternoon/evening is to go on a cruise on a historic boat with Captain Bill's.
-You can book a lunch or dinner cruise on the Seneca Legacy, or a one-hour sightseeing cruise on the Stroller IV.
+You can book a lunch or dinner cruise on the Seneca Legacy, or a one-hour sightseeing cruise on the Seneca Spirit.
 Both will give you excellent views you can only see while out on the water at Seneca Lake.

 The Seneca Harbor pier is also an excellent spot to watch the sunset from.

 Today's going to be dedicated to art and glass in the cute town of Corning, starting with a visit to the Corning Museum of Glass.